The UUMA Guidelines was first adopted in 1965,

 be represented by counsel in these proceedings.

-5) The UUMA Executive Committee's action in response to a
+- The UUMA Board of Trustees' action in response to a

 grievance shall be in writing to the members involved, and will be in the form

 - advice that the grievance is unfounded, or undeserving